 Whether this kind of evaluation is right or wrong depends in part on what we think research is for, and despite the very long pedigree of academic scholarship, this is something on which we don’t really have any consensus.
 It is part of the narrative used by contemporary critics of higher education policy that the latter focuses too closely, or maybe at all, on economic and social goals.
 For some, research is about freeing the mind to go where it can, and to find whatever may be there.
 Some of that may be usable in a practical sense once discovered (and much of it is), but all of it will help to maintain intellectual curiosity and scholarly excellence.
 But for others, research is about ‘translation’ – about taking discovery and harnessing its impact for the benefit of society in a targeted way.
 Today’s world has concerns and needs in areas such as health, security, food and nutrition, transport, social transformation, cultural creativity and so forth, and when the taxpayer funds research it should yield targeted benefits in such areas.
 And Professor Richardson is right: politicians in smaller countries may want to focus more on the translational, ‘practical’ dimension of research.

 The easy answer is to say that there must be room (and some money) for both outlooks.
 But that is probably too easy.
 While the principle of academic freedom, involving the right of researchers to pursue their own directions of scholarship and the protection of the integrity of their work, must continue to be at the heart of the academy and its relations with the rest of society, it is also reasonable to say that the taxpayer is entitled to seek that the funding they provide will address the urgent issues they face.
 Therefore the kind of research in priority areas funded by Science Foundation Ireland is a coherent response to such expectations, provided there are safeguards for the integrity of the programmes.
 And so Professor Richardson may be right in what she expects in an independent or more autonomous Scotland.
-But she may be wrong to regard it as something to be feared.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But she may be wrong to regard it as something to be feared.higher education comment below, or link to this permanent URL from your own site.